-The Marie I. Hardwick Award-An award of \$25.00 is made available annually to the student of sophomore classification who showed the greatest proficiency in English during the freshman year.
+The Marie I. Hardwick Award-An award is made available annually to the student of sophomore classification who showed the greatest proficiency in English during the freshman year.

-Professor Samuel F. Harris Award-An annual award of \$5.00 by Mrs. Sara Harris Cureton in memory of her father, Professor Samuel Harris, to the young man in the Freshman Class for scholarship, general attitude and outstanding achievements in school activities for the first semester.
+Professor Samual F. Harris Award-An annual award by Mrs. Sara Harris Cureton in memory of her father, Professor Samuel Harris, to a young man in the Freshman Class for scholarship, character and intellectual curiosity in school activities for the first semester.